In the euro crisis the ECB has been one of the most effective, yet least accountable EU institutions.

 These parties promise a misguided but easy solution — let’s abolish the EU structure altogether.
 Relatedly, the voice of EU citizens is being channeled into empty gestures.
 Greece’s recent demand to Germany for wartime reparations is a foremost example of such a proxy battle; a nationalist-tinged dispute taking the place of a real debate about the benefits and costs of tearing up Greece’s trouble-ridden EU adjustment program.
 Demands that democracies channel into meaningful political action, or at least debate, are increasingly being translated into destructive populism.

 While European leaders have often argued during the crisis that there is “no alternative” to the current design of the euro, such developments render mechanisms for citizens to contest the decisions of institutions like the ECB crucial.
 If this cannot be provided through national elections alone, as suggested by Greece’s recent experience, EU leaders must explore the possibilities for democratic institutions at the EU level to properly determine and scrutinize eurozone decision-making.
 This should include providing the European Parliament with the powers both to co-approve EU measures in the economic field and to carry a greater say in the appointment and scrutiny of the ECB’s president.
-Exploring some of these possibilities is one of the key tasks of the Governance Report 2015, launched this week by the Hertie School of Governance.
+Exploring some of these possibilities is one of the key tasks of the Governance Report 2015, launched this week by the Hertie School.

 This may yet be a constructive message from the destructive wreckage of Frankfurt; deferring the quest for meaningful political accountability for the eurozone is increasingly eating away at the democratic foundations of the EU project.
 The task of democratizing the euro cannot wait.